sfc-gh-vtimofeenko/snowcli-nix-flake/README.md

 This is a Nix flake that provides [snowcli](https://github.com/snowflakedb/snowflake-cli) and Snowflake connector python packages that are pinned to a more recent version than what's typically available in nixpkgs.

+**NOTE**: snowflake-cli is being upstreamed to nixpkgs [#345810](https://github.com/NixOS/nixpkgs/pull/345810).
+Once that PR is closed, this repo will start raising deprecation warnings and will be eventually archived.

 # Usage

 Flake provides the `snowcli` packages and a `home-manager` module to configure snowcli in an environment.